 - Now add fried Cashew Nut and Raisin and also fried coconut at this point.

-- Add the previously prepared spice paste and cook for around 3 minutes on low flame and add little water if the mixture started turning dry.
+- Add the previously prepared spice paste and cook for around 3 minutes on low flame add a little water if the mixture starts turning dry.

-- Once the oil started coming from the mixture add Dry roasted Moong Daal and give the mixture a thorough mix and then cook for two minutes in low flame.
+- Once the oil starts coming from the mixture add Dry roasted Moong Daal give the mixture a thorough mix and then cook for two minutes in low flame.

-- Add Washed Gobindobhog Rice and mix thoroughly and cook for one minute.
+- Add Washed Gobindobhog Rice mix thoroughly and cook for one minute.

-- Now pour half of the boiling water over the mixture and mix with a ladle and cover the pan with a lid and start cooking on low flame.
+- Mix with a ladle cover the Handi with a lid and start cooking on low flame.

 - Check in between and add boiling water as and when required until Daal and Rice along with the veggies soften completely.

-- Upon reaching the perfect consistency add Ghee and a pinch of Garam Masala Powder and mix thoroughly.
+- Upon reaching the perfect consistency add Ghee and 1 Tsp.
+Garam Masala Powder and mix thoroughly.

 Notes